Hawthorn Football Club: York Park: 2001–present

 Since 2001, Hawthorn's has played "secondary" home games at York Park (currently also known by the sponsorship name of The University of Tasmania Stadium) in Tasmania.
-The Hawks have a very successful record at the ground, winning 45 times and losing only thirteen and a draw since games started playing there in 2001.
+The Hawks have a successful record at the ground, winning 45 times and losing only 13 and a draw since games started playing there in 2001.
 As a result of the agreement with the Tasmanian government, thousands of Melbourne-based Hawthorn supporters have travelled to Tasmania to watch the Hawks play, increasing activity within the local Launceston economy.
 By the same token, Hawthorn has successfully increased its following in the state, with an estimated 25% of young Tasmanian supporters now barracking for their "local" team.

 VFL Women's

 Victorian Women's Football League which was the major women's competition in Victoria had in 2016 been reorganized and now came under the VFL brand, local club Knox Falcons contested in 2016.
 Hawthorn obtained a licence from the Knox Falcons and transferred it to its senior VFL-affiliate Box Hill.
 The team won three games in the 2017 season.
 In December 2017 the announcement that the Box Hill Hawks' VFLW women's side has been re-licensed and will be now known as Hawthorn.